 Emergency Pet Care Program

-This program is a compassionate short-term pet care initiative designed to support people experiencing crisis, such as homelessness, hospitalisation, or family violence, by providing a safe and loving temporary home for their beloved pets.
+This program is a compassionate short-term pet care initiative designed to support people experiencing crisis, such as homelessness, hospitalisation, or family violence, by providing a safe space or loving temporary home for their beloved pets.

 We understand that pets are family, and no one should choose between getting help and keeping their companion during life's most difficult moments.